-Accounting for Stock-Based Compensation.
-Effective with the 2006 fiscal year, we adopted FASB Statement No. 123R (SFAS 123R), Share-Based Payment.
-Stock-based compensation expense for all share-based payment awards is based on the grant date fair value estimated in accordance with the provisions of SFAS 123R.
+Accounting for Stock-Based Compensation

+Stock-based compensation expense for all share-based payment awards is based on the grant date fair value.

 Policy on Claw Backs

 The Company does not have any policy providing for the recovery of awards or payments if the relevant performance measures upon which they are based are restated or otherwise adjusted in a manner that would reduce the size of an award or payment.